profgaelle/profgaelle-website2020/content/publication/hilton2005/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Reasoning", "Conversational pragmatics", "Risk communication", "Quantifiers"]
+tags = ["Social cognition", "Conversational pragmatics", "Judgement & Decision-making", "Risk-taking"]

 # Links (optional).
 url_pdf = "files/hilton2005.pdf"